Chicken a la King:

-Cornell Chicken Barbecue Sauce.
+Check out What’s Cooking America’s recipes for Cornell Chicken Barbecue Sauce.

 A curried chicken dish.
 The chicken is browned and then stewed in a sauce of tomatoes, onion, garlic, and curry powder.
 At the end, golden raisins are added.
 The dish is served over rice sprinkled with toasted almonds.
 As with all chicken recipes in the South, Country Captain Chicken varies with the cook.
 Some recipes call for a long cooking time and other use quick-cooking chicken breasts.
 One thing is always certain about this dish; it is perfumed and slightly spiced with curry.

 The Hobson Jobson Dictionary states the following:

-This delicious dish, known throughout Georgia, dates to the early 1800s.
+1800s -This delicious dish, known throughout Georgia, dates to the early 1800s.
 It is thought that this dish was brought to Georgia by a British sea captain who had been stationed in Bengali, India and shared the recipe with some friends in the port city of Savannah, Georgia.
 Savannah was then a major shipping port for the spice trade.
 The dish was named for the officers in India called “Country Captains.”

-In the 1940s, Franklin D. Roosevelt (1882-1945), 32nd President of the United States and General George S. Patton (1885-1945), U.S. Army General, were served this dish in Warm Springs, Georgia, by Mrs. W. L. Bullard.
+1940s – Franklin D. Roosevelt (1882-1945), 32nd President of the United States and General George S. Patton (1885-1945), U.S. Army General, were served this dish in Warm Springs, Georgia, by Mrs. W. L. Bullard.
 Their praise and love of this dish helped to rekindle its Southern classic status.
 President Franklin Delano Roosevelt who first gave national recognition to Warm Springs when, in 1924, he visited the town’s naturally heated mineral springs as treatment for his polio related paralysis.
 Roosevelt was so enchanted with Warm Springs that he built the only home he ever owned here – a modest, six room cottage called the Little White House which served as a relaxing, comfortable haven for him.

-Country Captain Chicken Recipe.
+Check out What’s Cooking America’s favorite Country Captain Chicken Recipe.

-General Tso's Chicken - Fried boneless dark-meat chicken, served with vegetables and whole dried red peppers in a sweet-spicy sauce.
+Fried boneless dark-meat chicken, served with vegetables and whole dried red peppers in a sweet-spicy sauce.
 It’s not authentically Chinese, but it’s nevertheless one of the most popular dishes at Chinese restaurants.
 Alternate spellings include General Cho, General Zo, General Zhou, General Jo, and General Tzo.
 It is pronounced “Djo,” with the tongue hard against teeth.

-Learn all about Turducken and how to cook it:
+Learn all about Turducken and how to cook it: Turducken.

 Bull Cook and Authentic Historical Recipes and Practices, by George Leonard Herter and Berthe E. Herter, Herter’s Inc., Waseca, Minnesota.
 1963 Edition